DavidVentura/PicoPico/LOG.md

 maybe `-Os` is ignoring the `inline` ?

-Still can't get the SPI data transfer to be LSB to avoid having to flip endiannes on the front->backbuffer copy.
+Still can't get the SPI data transfer to be LSB to avoid having to flip endianness on the front->backbuffer copy.
 Can probably do it anyway when writing to the FB..

 [ESP32 SPIRAM speed](https://www.esp32.com/viewtopic.php?t=13356) ~20MB/s, more if hitting the cache.